Every day it seems like there’s another reason to stay on the couch and keep watching Netflix.

 Klein and partner Andy Restein were searching for a dedicated takeaway space for a while before they came across this site, which already had a kitchen in place.

 For now it’s only being used for takeaway orders and isn’t open to the public.
-The duo expects to have 40 dine-in seats ready “within a month”, after the kitchen has nailed portions, presentation and speedy preparation.
+The duo plans to introduce 40 dine-in seats once the kitchen has nailed portions, presentation and speedy preparation.
 “We’ve got an opportunity to play with it a little bit, which is great,” Klein says.

 The 12-strong menu includes several existing Mr Miyagi dishes that have been tweaked to make them more suitable for delivery.
 The restaurant’s edamame, for example, would be liable to go soggy in transit.
 The team has turned it into a dip instead, served with sesame rice crackers.
 Likewise, the restaurant’s Wagyu bolognese usually rests on ramen gnocchi.
 A new version is paired with rice.